Sangu07/Home-Automation-/README.md

 # Home-Automation-
-Creating a Home Automation Circuit using Aurdino and other electrical components The project deals with the design and implementation of a flexible and low-cost Home Automation System for an android device to provide essential functionalities to our homes and associated control operations.
+Creating a Home Automation Circuit using Aurdino and other electrical components:

+The project deals with the design and implementation of a flexible and low-cost Home Automation System for an android device to provide essential functionalities to our homes and associated control operations.